shreyaspunacha/shreyaspunacha_website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am a Physics PhD from National Institute of Technology Karnataka, Surathkal.
-My doctoral dissertation is a study on the dynamics of spiral waves in excitable media.
-The vision of my research is to understand cardiac dynamics and to control the spiral waves causing cardiac arrhythmias using low voltage electric fields.
+I am a Physicist and Computational Biologist at the Department of Oral Health Sciences, University of Washington, Seattle.
+My current interests include studying the neural activity of the cerebral cortex along with the tongue and mandible movements to understand the principles of sensorimotor control.

+Previously, I was at Shajahan Lab, National Institute of Technology Karnataka, Surathkal, India.
+My doctoral dissertation studies the dynamics of spiral waves in excitable media.
+The project aimed to control the spiral waves causing cardiac arrhythmias using low-voltage electric fields.
 I have also worked on pattern formation in Belousov-Zhabotinsky chemical reaction and computational problems on Blackhole Thermodynamics.

 I have excellent knowledge of programming with Python and C on cluster architectures.
-For my research, I have designed algorithms and developed parallel programs using message passing interface for various ionic and electrophysiological cardiac models in two and three dimensions.
+For my research, I have designed algorithms and developed parallel programs using Message Passing Interface for various ionic and electrophysiological cardiac models in two and three dimensions.
 I have experience working with experimentalists on imaging, analysis and building computational models to validate their results.

-Besides my research, I have mentored several masters students and have worked as a teaching assistant for several courses during the course of my PhD.
-I believe in knowledge sharing, and I try to contribute by sharing my code, tutorials and lecture notes.
+Besides my research, I have mentored several Masters's students and worked as a teaching assistant for several courses during my PhD.
+I believe in knowledge sharing and contribute by sharing my code, tutorials and lecture notes.

 {{< icon name="download" pack="fas" >}} Download {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.